Exploring Nature Better Than Sitting At Home: German Youth Envoy - UrduPoint

 Exploring Nature Better Than Sitting At Home: German Youth Envoy

+Youth Ambassador of the German Embassy Islamabad Marion Pfennigs said that exploring nature and beautiful landscape of the Federal Capital was better than sitting free at homes during the COVID-19 pandemic

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th May, 2020 ) :Youth Ambassador of the German Embassy Islamabad Marion Pfennigs Sunday said exploring nature and beautiful landscape of the Federal Capital was better than sitting free at homes during the COVID-19 pandemic.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th May, 2020 ) :Youth Ambassador of the German Embassy Islamabad Marion Pfennigs said that exploring nature and beautiful landscape of the Federal Capital was better than sitting free at homes during the COVID-19 pandemic.

 Marion Pfennigs, in a tweet, said : " When there are no flights out to a tropical paradise, just hike to one...